yuzhengcuhk/C0ldstudy/README.md

 ### Hey 👋

 - 🔭 I’m a PhD student@CUHK.
+I am working on privacy-preserving deep learning and searchable encryption.

 <!--
 **C0ldstudy/C0ldstudy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.